The Walk and Bike Network Plan

 Over time, the City of Boulder has installed numerous bicycle counters as part of individual projects, and while some of the counters are contemporary and provide an easily accessible interface to monitor and analyze data, many of the counters have not been functioning or have significant gaps in the data records.
 Part of this project will be to review all existing counter locations, retrieve current data from older counters, update counter technology, and potentially install new equipment.
 This project component is currently underway and will take place through the duration of the study.

-For information about the Low-Stress Walk and Bike Network study, please contact Senior Transportation Planner David "DK" Kemp at [email protected] or 303-441-1955.
+For information about the Walk and Bike Network Plan, please contact Senior Transportation Planner David "DK" Kemp at [email protected] or 303-441-1955.